 Can Confidential Information Including Customer Lists Be Protected in NJ Under a Properly Written Covenant Not to Compete?

 Confidential information isn’t just information that is “highly classified”.
-It can be broader than just trade secrets and includes information acquired through the course of employment as a result of the employee’s relationship with his/her employer.
+It can also be broader than just trade secrets to include information acquired through the course of employment as a result of the employee’s relationship with his/her employer.
 Whether information is “confidential” is based on whether legal protection should be recognized and protected by the courts on behalf of the employer against disclosure of important business methods, records and customer lists.
 Although customer lists are not always protected in every business or industry sector, in certain industries, client lists are deemed protectable in New Jersey.

 In addition, when an employee is intimately involved with the creation and/or development of products and systems, etc., and his/her knowledge is sufficiently detailed that he/she could duplicate those products or services from memory, a NJ court may afford injunctive relief in order to protect the employer’s interest.